 Flexibility is key.
 Take a deep breath.
 Take your child, your family, and your own thoughts and beliefs into account as you dive into a conversation.

 It’s ok if your first attempt is a little unpolished.
 Expect a few extra “um’s” and long pauses.
 Be prepared to encounter some uncomfortable responses, but also be ready for some blank stares and indifference.

 The important thing is you’ve opened up the conversation.
 You’ve made the first step.
 You’ve given your child a safe space to talk, if they choose to.

 A sample script for talking about COVID-19:

 You’re not the expert – It’s OK not to know everything or have the answers to every question.
 This is uncharted territory for us!
 Deffer to the experts, if that seems appropriate, or let a question stay unanswered.
-“That is a great question, let’s see what the CDC says about that.” or “I don’t know if your soccer games will be rescheduled.
+“That is a great question, let’s see what the CDC says about it.” or “I don’t know when your soccer games will be rescheduled.
 I am waiting to hear from your coach and I will let you know as soon as I hear from him.”